nickglazzard1959/gplot2/README.md

 named procedure in the file `GPLPROC` and loads it into a specified "procedure register" if it is found.

+Note that the GPLOT evaluator does not actually do a "call and return" when it sees `EVAL @1`, etc. Instead, it uses string substitution to replace `@1` with the string in procedure register 1.
+It does this repeatedly, if necessary, until there are no remaining `@n` sequences in the substituted string.

 There are also 9 *scalar* "memory" registers, which can be set with the `STO` command and recalled with `RCL`.
 Often, parameters for procedures are put into these registers with `STO` then accessed in the RPN with